Urinary casts are tiny tube-shaped particles that can be found when urine is examined under the microscope during a test called urinalysis.

-Urinary casts are tiny tube-shaped particles made up of white blood cells, red blood cells, or kidney cells.
-They form in kidney structures called tubules.
-Casts are held together by a protein released by the kidney.
-The content of a cast can tell your health care provider whether your urine is healthy or abnormal.
+Urinary casts may be made up of white blood cells, red blood cells, kidney cells, or substances such as protein or fat.
+The content of a cast can help tell your health care provider whether your kidney is healthy or abnormal.

 No special preparation is needed.

-The test involves only normal urination, and there is no discomfort.
+The test involves only normal urination.
+There is no discomfort.